timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 4. Then we perform the bitwise AND operation and save it to the `and` vector.
 5. Finally, we compute the mask of `and`.
 If the mask is equal to `0`, there is no match found, we carry on processing the next block.
 Otherwise, we have potential candidates.
 For each mask's bit set to `1`, we extract its position, calculate the first and last indices of the candidate within the haystack, and perform candidate's character by character comparison against the needle.

 It might sound complex, but let's try it out on an example and see that it's actually a quite simple approach.
-Say, we have this string as a haystack: `cake is a lie`.
-The needle we are looking for is the word `is`.
+Say, we have this string as a haystack: `The cake is a lie`.
+The needle we are looking for is, well, `cake`.

 Just to keep things simple, here we will use 8 elements vectors.
 We start with defining `needleFirst`, `needleLast`, `blockFirst`, and `blockLast`:
 ```
-needleFirst = ['i', 'i', 'i', 'i', 'i', 'i', 'i', 'i']
+needleFirst = ['c', 'c', 'c', 'c', 'c', 'c', 'c', 'c']
-needleLast  = ['s', 's', 's', 's', 's', 's', 's', 's']
+needleLast  = ['e', 'e', 'e', 'e', 'e', 'e', 'e', 'e']
-blockFirst  = ['c', 'a', 'k', 'e', ' ', 'i', 's', ' ']
+blockFirst  = ['t', 'h', 'e', ' ', 'c', 'a', 'k', 'e']
-blockLast   = ['a', 'k', 'e', ' ', 'i', 's', ' ', 'a']
+blockLast   = [' ', 'c', 'a', 'k', 'e', ' ', 'i', 's']
 ```

 According to step 3, we compare `needleFirst` with `blockFirst`, and `needleLast` with `blockLast`:
 ```
-matchFirst  = [0, 0, 0, 0, 0, 1, 0, 0]
+matchFirst  = [0, 0, 0, 0, 1, 0, 0, 0]
-matchLast   = [0, 0, 0, 0, 0, 1, 0, 0]
+matchLast   = [0, 0, 0, 0, 1, 0, 0, 0]
 ```

 Then we calculate `and` between the two and compute the mask:
 ```
-and         = [0, 0, 0, 0, 0, 1, 0, 0]
+and         = [0, 0, 0, 0, 1, 0, 0, 0]
-mask        = 32
+mask        = 16
 ```

-What value 32 tells us is that if we were to imagine our 8 elements vector in the form of a binary number it would look like `00000100`.
-(Keep in mind, though, it's a [little-endian representation](https://en.wikipedia.org/wiki/Endianness#Little-endian), so for us, humans, a more readable format would be big-endian: `00100000`, or just `100000`).
-That's exactly number 32 in the decimal numeral system.
+What value 16 tells us is that if we were to imagine our 8 elements vector in the form of a binary number it would look like `00001000`.
+(Keep in mind, though, it's a [little-endian representation](https://en.wikipedia.org/wiki/Endianness#Little-endian), so for us, humans, a more readable format would be big-endian: `00010000`, or just `10000`).
+That's exactly number 16 in the decimal numeral system.

-Finally, we obtain a zero-based position of the first bit set to `1` which is 5 in the little-endian representation, and calculate candidate's first and last indices: 5 and 6.
-We check our candidate: `is`, which happens to be the needle.
+Finally, we obtain a zero-based position of the first bit set to `1` which is 4 in the little-endian representation, and calculate candidate's first and last indices: 4 and 7.
+We check our candidate: `cake`, which happens to be the needle.

 ## SIMD Implementation Using Hardware Intrinsics